erebe/personal-server/README.md

 tls.key:  1679 bytes
 ```

-after that we can inject those certificats in the container thanks to volumes in our deployment
+after that we can inject those certificate in the container thanks to volumes in our deployment

 ```yaml
 apiVersion: apps/v1